hellenike/textbook/docs/topics/module2/forming-nouns/index.md

 If we wanted to have a sentence with the word "children" as its subject, we could put the noun παιδίον in the nominative plural.

 The case ending we will use depends both on the noun's gender and what declension it belongs to.
 We can see from the dictionary listing above that this is a neuter noun with a genitive singular ending in -ου and and a nominative singular ending in -ον.
-Recall that that tells us we're working with a second declension noun.
+That tells us we're working with a second declension noun.

 Now we're ready to go through the three steps to create a form.
 We can drop the -ου from the genitive singular and remove any accent to find the stem: